WhisperingThorn/MiracleJuggalo/README.md

 <img width="854" height="364" alt="1000038632" src="https://github.com/user-attachments/assets/7f9fc8b8-eedb-4631-b1c6-5966415554cd" />

 Hi!
-I’m Asher, and I’m 18.
+I’m Ash, and I’m 18.
 I might seem a bit mean or distant when we first meet, but that’s just how I am at first.
-Please, if I ever come off as mean, don’t take it personally.
-I’m probably just in an angry mood or upset.
+Please don’t take it personally.
+If I’m ever short or quiet, I’m probably just upset or tired.
 If you see me being nice and cheerful, it usually means I’m in a good mood or I think you’re really cool.

-I have undiagnosed AuDHD (autism + ADHD traits), so I might act or communicate a little differently sometimes.
-Please don’t take it the wrong way.
+I have undiagnosed AuDHD (autism + ADHD traits), but I’m getting checked by a professional soon!!
+So sometimes I might act or communicate a bit differently.
+Please just be patient with me.

 ---